Pi-thagoras/the-chicken-pen/chemistry/Chemistry-Notes.md

 title: "Chemistry Notes"
 ---

 Welcome to my Chemistry Section!
 I can mix up any concoction you like... *for a price of course*.
+Anyways have fun, and try not to drink some fluoroantimonic acid!

 <image src="/the-chicken-pen/assets/Chemistry_Chicken.png" alt="Scientist Chicken" width=300px />

 ---